-The default configuration file for the MODE tool, wrfModeConfig\default, can be found in the data/config directory in the MET distribution.
+The default configuration file for the MODE tool, WrfModeConfig_default, can be found in the data/config directory in the MET distribution.
 Another version of the configuration file is provided in scripts/config.
 We encourage users to make a copy of the configuration files prior to modifying their contents.
+A web tool that generates config file text is available via a link from the MET Users' web site.
 Each configuration file contains many comments describing its contents.
-Descriptions of wrfModeConfig\default and the required variables for any mode configuration file are also provided below.
+Descriptions of WrfModeConfig_default and the required variables for any mode configuration file are also provided below.
 While the configuration file contains many entries, most users will only need to change a few for their use.
 Specific options are described in the following subsections.